Coronavirus: Mortgage payment break

 Do I need to cancel my direct debit?
 This will reveal additional content

 Will you require any proof that my finances have been impacted by coronavirus?
 This will reveal additional content

 If I’m currently making overpayments, what will happen when my payment restarts?
 This will reveal additional content

-Can payment holidays be extended?
+Can payment breaks be extended?
 This will reveal additional content

-Can I switch my product when I am on a payment holiday?
+Can I switch my product when I am on a payment break?
 This will reveal additional content

 Can I still apply if I’m already behind on my mortgage payments?
 This will reveal additional content

 Do the 3 months have to be taken consecutively?
 This will reveal additional content